How to Change GRUB Menu Font Size on Linux

 Enhance your Linux boot menu with larger fonts!
 This guide shows you how to change the GRUB menu font size for a better startup display.

-For many users, the default font size in the GRUB (GRand Unified Bootloader) menu can be straining to the eyes, especially on high-resolution displays or for those with visual impairments.
+For many users, the default font size in the GRUB (GRand Unified Bootloader) menu can strain their eyes, especially on high-resolution displays or for those with visual impairments.

 This guide is designed to walk you through the process of enlarging the font size in your GRUB bootloader, enhancing not just the aesthetics of your boot menu but also its accessibility and usability.